-Whitney Polson co-author of Drunk Driving Book for Alabama DUI Laws
+Whitney Polson is a co-author of Drunk Driving Book for Alabama DUI Laws

 As mentioned above, Birmingham DUI attorney Whitney Polson just co-authored the 2016 book, Alabama DUI Defense, to help guide other attorneys and judges on the nuances of Alabama DUI laws.
 As a leader in the Alabama DUI attorney community, this is Whitney’s way to give back to other Alabama lawyers, and share his knowledge of Alabama DUI law and Alabama DUI penalties.
 The Polson Law Firm finds that their clients are comforted by the fact that their DUI lawyer “wrote the book” on DUI law in Alabama.

 How to Beat a DUI in Alabama Is Revealed in the New Drunk Driving Book